provinzio/firmware/doc-dev/user-guide.md

    Agent is the UHK configuration tool.
 You can get it at https://github.com/UltimateHackingKeyboard/agent/releases .
 When you start the Agent up, go to 'firmware' and 'Choose firmware file and flash it'.

-2) Create some macro with some command action.
+2) Create a macro with some command action.
 For instance:

+Use either native command action (if you have an Agent which supports it):

     holdKey leftShift
     ifDoubletap tapKey capsLock

+Or use the text action and prefix the commands with $:

+    $holdKey leftShift
+    $ifDoubletap tapKey capsLock

 3) Understand how this guide and the reference manual work: